-Tennessee Court of Criminal Appeals judges are (seated from left) Norma McGee Ogle, James Curwood Witt, Jr., Presiding Judge Thomas T. Woodall, John Everett Williams, Robert W. Wedemeyer, Alan E. Glenn; (standing from left) Robert H. Montgomery, Jr., Roger A. Page, D. Kelly Thomas, Jr., Camille R. McMullen, Robert L. Holloway, Jr., and Timothy L. Easter.
+Tennessee Court of Criminal Appeals judges are (seated from left) Norma McGee Ogle, James Curwood Witt, Jr., Presiding Judge Thomas T. Woodall, John Everett Williams, and Alan E. Glenn; (standing from left) Timothy L. Easter, Robert L. Holloway, Jr., D. Kelly Thomas, Jr., Robert W. Wedemeyer, Camille R. McMullen, Robert H. Montgomery, Jr., and J. Ross Dyer.

 The Court of Criminal Appeals was created by the legislature in 1967 to hear trial court appeals in felony and misdemeanor cases, as well as post-conviction petitions.
 The Tennessee General Assembly increased the membership of the court from nine to 12 on Sept.
 1, 1996.